All Episodes

 I'll tell you what codified this for me, folks.

-When I kept seeing stories in the news media about despondent and depressed millennials, despondent and depressed over their futures, despondent because they have educations that are worthless.
+When I kept seeing stories in the news media about despondent and depressed millennials, despondent and depressed over their futures.

-Despondents because the job market is changing, And there aren't very many traditional career jobs or not nearly as many.
+Despondents because the job market is changing and there aren't very many traditional career jobs or not nearly as many.

 The job market is flooded with more Americans not working than ever before.